Productivity is now offering the Productivity AMC. (Axis Motion Controller).

-This video will walk you through the Connection of the Productivity AMC motion controller to your Productivity PLC.
+This video will walk you through the configuration of the AMC in the hardware configuration of Productivity Suite.

 Productivity AMC Videos: